schooltool-project/schooltool-book/source/groups.rst

   * Groups have their own calendars;
   * you can run reports for all members of a Group;
-  * Groups are useful for adding a set of students to multiple class Sections.
+  * Groups are useful for adding a set of students to multiple class sections.

 The default roles as defined by the **School Administrators, Site Managers, Students,** **Teachers**, and **Clerks** Groups affect the permissions and access privileges of their members.
 See :ref:`security` for further explanation.